navjotjsingh/nspeaks/content/privacy-policy.md

 ### Analytics

 We use the [Umami analytics](https://umami.is/) tool, which collects data anonymously and doesn’t place any cookies or tracking information on your computer.
 No IP addresses are collected in this case.
-Since we use their self-hosted tool, the statistics collected are stored on our server and are not shared with anyone.
+You can refer to [Umami's privacy page](https://umami.is/privacy) for more information.

 ### Affiliate Links